What is influencer marketing? Complete guide for 2025

 4. Brand ambassadorships

-Long-term partnerships where influencers consistently represent a brand over time, creating deeper integration into their content and stronger association with their personal brand.
+Brand ambassadorships are long-term partnerships where influencers consistently represent a brand over time.
+This creates deeper integration into their content and stronger association with their personal brand.

 Brand ambassadorships work best for: